It might sound dramatic but I stand by it. The Tightwad Gazette by Amy Dacyczyn has the power to change your life. It did mine, and countless others.

 We could not have done that without the Tightwad Gazette book and the frugal zealot as Amy nicknamed herself.

-☑ Get your own copy of this life changing book.
-You won’t regret it.
+☑ Get your own copy of

 What happened to amy dacyczyn?